 Back to the trials to replace the Model 1860 revolver.
-As I stated above, the officers on the army’s ordinance board knew full well how much power a service handgun needed.
+As I stated above, the officers on the army’s ordnance board knew full well how much power a service handgun needed.
 They stipulated the new revolver had to equal the Model 1860’s performance with a conical bullet.
 They had also, by this time, changed to the current bore measurement system, so they specified a .45 caliber weapon.

 In 1871, Colt and Union Metallic Cartridge Company modified the .44 Colt cartridge and dubbed it the “.45 Colt.”
-It fired either a 235 grain bullet at up to 1000 fps, or a 255 grain at 800 - 900 fps.
+It fired either a 235-grain bullet at up to 1000 fps or a 255 grain at 800 - 900 fps.
 This gave 522 ft-lbs., and 362 – 459 ft-lbs., respectively.
 The original 235 grain bordered on the modern, .357 Magnum’s energy.
-The Army settled on the 255 grain load, again for its balance between control and terminal effect.
+The Army settled on the 255-grain load, again for its balance between control and terminal effect.
 Plus, they knew a heavy bullet driven at moderate velocity penetrated better than a light, fast one.
 Important, if you want to shoot a horse from under a mounted man.
 Cavalry officers comprised the majority on the ordinance board and such things mattered to them.

-The ordinance board made its decision in 1872 and a year later, the Colt Model 1873 Army became official issue.
+The ordinance board made its decision in 1872 and a year later, the Colt Model 1873 Army became the official issue.
 The board also approved the Smith and Wesson Number 3, also known as the Schofield, as a substitute standard weapon.

 The Smith fired the .45 Smith & Wesson.
 Same caliber but a bit shorter than the Colt.
-Colt at this time held close control over their proprietary cartridges and refused to let another company chamber a gun for it.
+Colt at this time held close control over its proprietary cartridges and refused to let another company chamber a gun for it.
 A few years later, the Army Quarter Master Corps issued all troops the S&W round since it worked in both the Schofield and the Colt.

 Meanwhile, on the expanding western frontier, both the Model 1873 and the .45 Colt found a ready market.
-Within a decade, soldiers, white settlers, Native Americans, law men, and outlaws all used and appreciated the cartridge.
+Within a decade, soldiers, white settlers, Native Americans, lawmen, and outlaws all used and appreciated the cartridge.
 The Colt revolver became a legend known as the “Peacemaker” or “Col. Colt’s Equalizer.”
 Both gun and cartridge remained in use, if not in official service, with U.S. troops into the next century until the M1911 semi-auto pistol displaced it.

 There's Just something about a large frame revolver and the .45 Colt.
 Confidence builder.